 PlayerUnknown’s BattleGrounds, more commonly known as PUBG, has been facing a lot of backlash from parents and government bodies alike, especially in India and China, after players have been found to get addicted to PUBG Mobile, even being victims of cyberbullying; moreover, PUBG games have also been criticized for immoral advertising conducts such as misogyny, violence, murder, aggression, and looting.

 To counter this and to create “a healthy and balanced in-game environment”, as had been said by PUBG Mobile developers, it had been declared that new features would be added to the game.

-In India, Delhi Commission for Protection of Child Rights (DCPCR) had instructed the Directorate of Education (DOE) and Municipal Corporation of Delhi (MCD) schools to be vigilant about the harmful effects of unfavorable games and to protect children from them.
+In India, the Delhi Commission for Protection of Child Rights (DCPCR) has instructed the Directorate of Education (DOE) and Municipal Corporation of Delhi (MCD) schools to be vigilant about the harmful effects of unfavorable games and to protect children from them.

 The digital lock feature has not yet been released in India, and it is expected that it would be available to Indian gamers very soon, that might help curb violence and addiction in children.